(208) 523-4433 info@wrightlawidaho.com

 A trust is a very effective way to maintain control over your assets, even after your passing.
 Although a will can ensure your assets go to the people you want to receive them, a trust can help ensure those assets are protected from unintended results or misuse.
 In some cases, without this planning, those assets can create more harm than good.

-An estate plan is not effective if our assets do not end up with the people we want in the circumstances we want.
+An estate plan is not effective if our assets do not end up with the people we want under the circumstances we want.
 For example, if your child is facing bankruptcy at the time of your passing, will your assets be able to help your child get back on his/her feet, or will they be used to pay your child’s creditors?
 You can control that decision with a properly drafted trust.

 The following are just a few examples of how a trust may help: